 - Auphonic: Automated post-production services for podcasting.

-- Descript: Edit audio in text form.
+- Descript: Built in recording for interviews, etc. and then edit audio in text form.
 Incredibly useful for podcasts, video, and screencast editing.

 - Music Radio Creative: A voice talent marketplace for intros, outros, and more.